When was USC Founded?

 Students at the University of Southern California participate in a variety of other enjoyable customs in addition to sports, such as hammocking in McCarthy Quadrangle.
 Hammocks are often strung up by students on the somewhat higher slope where McCarthy sits, especially on days when the weather is particularly pleasant and bright, which happens frequently.

-Though we’re trying to know “When was USC founded?”, at the University of Southern California, there are over a thousand different student organizations that students can join.
+At the University of Southern California, there are over a thousand different student organizations that students can join.
 There is a collaborative community of students for every conceivable interest, ranging from community service organizations and a cappella ensembles to consultancy organizations and virtual escape room clubs.

 Speak to Lead is an organization that is committed to assisting undergraduates in improving their skills in public speaking.
 International students, kids who live with learning challenges, and students who have reserved personalities are the types of students the organization is particularly interested in recruiting.